Rare Sesamoid Carpal Bone | FCU Insertion | Ulnar Nerve at Risk

 Q: What happens to FCU function after pisiform excision?

-A: FCU function is preserved with minimal grip strength loss (10-20%).
-The pisiform increases FCU moment arm by approximately 20%, but excision does not disrupt the FCU tendon itself - it passes over where the pisiform was.
+A: FCU function is preserved with only modest grip strength loss (grip around 86% of the contralateral side; De Almeida 2019).
+The pisiform acts as a fulcrum, but excision does not disrupt the FCU tendon itself - it passes over where the pisiform was.
 Pisohamate and pisometacarpal ligaments maintain distal FCU attachment.

 Q: What is the most common mechanism of pisiform fracture?